Comparison

 The Anti-Burnout Tool

 Commissioner burnout is the #1 reason leagues die.
 Setting up pods, tracking points, updating spreadsheets, communicating schedules, and managing standings every single week is a massive chore.
 MTGSL exists specifically to eliminate that weekly workload.
+The commissioner's job becomes "click Start Round" and everything else handles itself.

 A Fair Take